Inventory & Stock

 Internal Stock Transfers also have a PENDING status, which sits between DRAFT and DISPATCHED, to facilitate the stock transfer getting the internal stock transfer finalised before dispatching to the destination location.

-Now the stock transfer has a DISPATCHED status, there is no pencil icon to allowed EDITing the details or ADD ITEM/CONTAINER button available to add further items or amend stock quantity in the stock transfer.
+Now the stock transfer has a DISPATCHED status, there is no pencil icon to allow EDITing the details or ADD ITEM/CONTAINER button available to add further items or amend stock quantity in the stock transfer.

 The user can scan the expected container ID at the delivery destination then submitting the stock transfer to confirm the delivery.

-The stock transfer will then finally be ready to moved into its final status, RECEIVED, and stock quantities will be added to the destination location in the Charity Suite database.
+The stock transfer will then finally be ready to be moved into its final status, RECEIVED, and stock quantities will be added to the destination location in the Charity Suite database.

 The Add Multiple Items menu option facilitates capturing lots of items for a stock transfer and associating them with a container, which has an ID.